-The Seattle, Washington food writer was stuck in a style rut before she came up with the unusual idea to try on decades of fashion in search of her signature style.
-Today Sherry is a style blogger who researches and models iconic fashion looks, and then blogs about her discoveries.
+The Seattle, Washington food writer was stuck in a style rut before she came up with an unusual idea to try on decades of fashion in search of her signature style.
+Today Sherry is one of many petite fashion bloggers over 40.
+Her specialty?
+Sherry researches and models iconic fashion looks and then blogs about her discoveries.

 Readers love to follow Sherry on her fascinating journey through time, a journey that has helped shape how she dresses today.